Cozmeni: Location

 The commune is located in the Ciuc Depression, at the southern edge of Harghita County, on the border with Covasna County.
 It neighbors the following communes: to the east Plăieșii de Jos, to the west Tușnad, to the north Sânmartin, and to the south Malnaș and Turia.
-The county capital, Miercurea Ciuc, is 21 km to the north on route E578.
+The county capital, Miercurea Ciuc, is 21 km to the north on European route E578.
 The Olt River flows from north to south at less than 5 km to the west of Cozmeni, while Lake Sfânta Ana (the only volcanic crater lake in Romania) is about 16 km to the south-west.

 History

 The villages belonged to the Csíkszék district until the administrative reform of Transylvania in 1876, when they fell within Udvarhely County in the Kingdom of Hungary.
 In the immediate aftermath of World War I, during the Hungarian–Romanian War (1918–1919), the area passed under Romanian administration.
 By the terms of the Treaty of Trianon of 1920, it became part of the Kingdom of Romania, and the villages fell within Ciuc County during the interwar period.